rllycool/rllycool.github.io/aboutme.md

 My name is Ethan Tillotson.
 I am currently a Junior Computer Engineering student at the University of Oklahoma.

 As an Oklahoma City native, I've grown to love the culture here.
-Not as fond of the constant wind however!
+Not as fond of the constant wind that 'sweeps down the plains.'
 Our weather is very unpredicatable, we even get snow here!
 ![Alt text](/assets/img/ethantillotson1.jpg "Me in the snow last Winter!!!")